Do you want to grow indoor plants but don’t want to mess with dirty soil?

 The water inside the plant moves from a low-salt area to a higher concentration of salt area.
-Abundant saline water makes plant cells have higher salt concentration.
+Abundant saline water makes plant cells have higher salt concentrations.
 This impacts the osmosis process and slows down the water flow inside the plant.

 Plants need water as it helps them to move nutrients to other parts of the plant.
-The water in the plant act in the same way as blood works in the human.
+The water in the plant act in the same way as blood works in human.